openharmony/docs/en/application-dev/reference/apis/js-apis-settings.md

 > **NOTE**
 >
 > This API is supported since API version 7 and deprecated since API version 9.
+No substitute API is provided.

 **System capability**: SystemCapability.Applications.settings.Core